guitarfreak/SetIcon/readme.txt

-Code for creating and setting the icon by Jonathan Blow.

 Usage: seticon.exe image_path exe_path [-s size1 size2 ...]

  Creates an icon file from an image and sets it on an exe.